aegismichael4/CMPM-121-D3/PLAN.md

 **Steps:**

 - [x] refactor token system to follow directions properly (i misunderstood them and was corrected by a friend)
-- [] fix token spawning to span the entire screen and keep cells the correct color
+- [x] fix token spawning to span the entire screen and keep cells the correct color
+- [x] change background color to reflect current tokens
 - [] get access to location services, and start the player at their real-world location
 - [] poll the player's location every x seconds and update the map accordingly
 - [] add a button to switch between button and geo mode